-NaturalReader is great software with all the features that can help a child with Dyslexia with the study.
+NaturalReader is great software with all the features that can help a child with Dyslexia with the studies.
 You can start with the free version and later upgrade to premium for more features.

-Audio NoteTaker is a software made for student and working professionals alike.
+Audio NoteTaker is software made for students and working professionals alike.
 The software can help children with special needs as it turns speech into text.

-It is a premium software, but you can try the free trial without any risk.
-It works on both the smartphone and Windows computers.
+It’s a premium software, but you can try the free trial without any risk.
+It works on both smartphone and Windows computers.
 The desktop version offers audio capture, text, and slide in a note-taking workspace.

-You can organize, and categories note sets for easier searchability when you need them.
+You can organize, and categorize note sets for easier searchability when you need them.
 The notes can be turned into notes for a variety of formats to meet your requirement.

 You can also upload notes to the software to review and create new information.
 In addition, it also comes with voice shift, Dragon NaturallySpeaking integration and the ability to convert the notes into audio files.